-Boeing 767 cargo jetliner with 3 aboard crashes near Houston
+Sheriff: No likely survivors in jetliner crash near Houston

 - Man's shooting-range wedding proposal was right on target

+The sheriff said recovering pieces of the plane, its black box containing flight data records and any remains of the people on board will be difficult in muddy marshland that extends to about 5 feet deep in the area.
+Air boats are needed to access the area.

+The plane had departed from Miami and was likely only minutes away from landing at George Bush Intercontinental Airport in Houston.

-An FAA alert was issued after officials lost radar and radio contact with Atlas Air Flight 3591 when it was about 30 miles (48 kilometers) southeast of George Bush Intercontinental Airport in Houston, Lunsford said.
+The Federal Aviation Administration issued an alert after officials lost radar and radio contact with Atlas Air Flight 3591 when it was about 30 miles (48 kilometers) southeast of the airport, FAA spokesman Lynn Lunsford said.

-The Coast Guard dispatched several boats to assist in the search for survivors.
-Video provided by KTRK-TV in Houston showed a Coast Guard helicopter hovering over the water in an apparent search for survivors.
+The Coast Guard dispatched boats and at least one helicopter to assist in the search for survivors.
+A dive team with the Texas Department of Public Safety will be tasked with finding the black box, Hawthorne said.

+Trinity Bay is just north of Galveston Bay and the Gulf of Mexico.

 FAA investigators are traveling to the scene as are authorities with the National Transportation Safety Board, which will lead the investigation.